 More startling, but perhaps not surprising from the Tik-Tok generation -Gen-Z- is that, according to a study carried out by Yahoo and OMD Worldwide, they have an attention span of just 1.3 seconds.
 The lowest of all segments.

-To keep the attention of Millennials and Gen-Z, the content presented to them must have excellent visuals and dialogue along with an interesting storyline that will hold their attention.
+To keep the attention of Millennials and Gen-Z, the content must have excellent visuals and dialogue along with an interesting storyline that will hold their attention.
 These segments care more about the narrative and the visual nature of the content that interests them than other age groups.

 This change in attention trends also has a tremendous impact on how instructors adjust their classes and keep students engaged with the material.
 Teachers need to find ways to design classes that will catch the attention of their students, many of whom will fall into this Millennial generation, and adapt the course delivery method and pace.
 Their course design will need to remember the importance of a strong narrative, visuals and nano-learning principles.